Shriharivs9/Full-Stack-Task/README.md

 Deployment

-Deploy the backend and frontend to a cloud platform (e.g., AWS, Azure, Heroku).
+Deploy the backend and frontend to a cloud platform (Vercel, Heroku).

-Ensure the database is hosted on a reliable service (e.g., AWS RDS, MongoDB Atlas).

-Update the frontend API URL to match the deployed backend.

 Demo

 Live URL: Task Management System